renecotyfanboy/jaxspec/docs/contribute/index.md

-## Install JAXspec repository locally
+## Install `jaxspec` repository locally

-Adding content to the JAXspec's source code requires you to clone the repository locally.
+Adding content to the `jaxspec`'s source code requires you to clone the repository locally.
 This is done by running the following command in your terminal:

 ``` bash